Parental leave: Eligibility and uptake of parental leave for mothers

 The eligibility and uptake of parental leave programs are not consistent among all demographics of expecting mothers.
 In most European countries, parental leave is granted to parents, usually after maternity and paternity leave.
 In some countries, parental leave has more restrictive requirements than maternity leave or paternity leave.

 Research by Marynissen, Wood and Neels (2021) found that 26.37% of mothers in Belgium are not eligible for parental leave.
 This is due to the employment-based eligibility criteria present with the country's parental leave program (although unemployed women receive maternity leave).
-By utilizing an employment-based measure, scholars have noted that this creates barriers for currently unemployed mothers to receive an opportunity to take more time off looking for a job and care for their child.
+By using an employment-based measure, scholars have noted that this creates barriers for currently unemployed mothers to receive an opportunity to take more time off looking for a job and care for their child.
 Another limitation present with employment-based criteria is that in some countries self-employed individuals are not eligible for certain parental benefits.
 For example, in Belgium, a self-employed woman receives a maternity leave that is shorter and lower paid than an employed woman; and does not receive parental leave.
 There are also a certain number of hours an employee must meet before being eligible for employment-based parental leave.
 These various factors limit access to parental care for expecting mothers.
-Expecting parents who are the most affected by this criteria are usually younger, single, less educated and/or are from migrant backgrounds.
+Expecting parents who are the most affected by these criteria are usually younger, single, less educated or from migrant backgrounds.

-In addition to discrepancies present in eligibility, there is variation among expecting mothers who utilize parental leave benefits.
+In addition to discrepancies present in eligibility, there is variation among expecting mothers who use parental leave benefits.
 For example, research performed by Kil, Wood and Neels(2018) found that native-born Belgian women had higher uptake of parental programs (52%) in comparison to first-generation Belgian citizens from Turkey and Morocco, whose uptake was relatively low (34%).
-The difference in uptake can be attributed to factors such as the flexibility of the parental leave, culture of the workplace, cultural ideals of paid leave, not knowing about the program itself and other normative factors that influenced the utilization of paid leave.
+The difference in uptake can be attributed to factors such as the flexibility of the parental leave, culture of the workplace, cultural ideals of paid leave, not knowing about the program itself and other normative factors that influenced the use of paid leave.

 Research has found that mothers in same-sex relationships are less likely to uptake parental leave than mothers in different-sex relationships.
 Evertsson and Boye (2018) found that birth mothers in same-sex relationships, on average, took seven weeks less parental leave than birth mothers in different-sex relationships.
 The authors reference that gender norms result in the difference between parental uptake duration between birth mothers in same-sex relationships compared to different-sex relationships.